securitytxt/security-txt/draft-foudil-securitytxt.md

 with different values.
 The "directive" is the first part of a field all the way up to the colon ("Contact:").
 Directives MUST be case-insensitive.
 The "value" comes after the directive ("https://example.com/security").
-A "field" MUST alway consist of a directive and a value ("Contact: https://example.com/security").
+A "field" MUST always consist of a directive and a value ("Contact: https://example.com/security").
 A security.txt file can have an unlimited number of fields.
 It is important to note that you MUST have a separate line for every field.
 One MUST NOT chain multiple